datarobot-oss/react-base-app/README.md

 ### React app

 You can find the base React application in the `./client` directory.
 It includes examples of working with images, CSS, and making API calls.
-You can run this application locally by executing `npm start` inside the `client` directory.
+You can run this application locally by executing `npm run dev` inside the `client` directory.
 Ensure the server is running as described in the Setup section.

 ## Add and use runtime parameters